Chimaphila maculata

-Chimaphila maculata (spotted wintergreen, also called striped wintergreen, striped prince's pine, spotted pipsissewa, ratsbane, or rheumatism root) is a small, perennial, evergreen herb native to eastern North America and Central America, from southern Quebec west to Illinois, and south to Florida and Panama.
+Chimaphila maculata (spotted wintergreen, also called striped wintergreen, striped prince's pine, spotted pipsissewa, ratsbane, or rheumatism root) is a small, perennial, evergreen herb native to eastern North America and Central U.S., from southern Quebec west to Illinois, and south to Florida and Panama.

 Description

 It has dark green, variegated leaves 2–7 cm in length, and 6–26 mm in width.
 The variegation of the leaves arises from the distinct white veins contrasted with the dark green of the leaf.

 The stems emerge from creeping rhizomes, growing 10–25 cm tall.
 The nearly round flowers, which appear in early summer, are found on top of tall stalks.
 They are white or pinkish and are insect pollinated.
 The flowers mature to small (6–8 mm in diameter) capsules bearing the seeds of the plant, which are dispersed by the wind.